ItsMCB/ItsMCB/README.md

 <h1 align="center">Hello 👋, I'm Martin.</h1>

-I'm a technology enthusiast who loves creating valuable things.
-Most of my work is open source with a permissive license attached because open collaboration is critical for improving software and maintaining the rights of its users.
+Hello!
+I'm an ethical technology advocate.
+I'm currently studying Information Systems and Analytics in Chicago.
+My goal with Libre Galaxy is to establish a community that uses, contributes to, and promotes ethical technology.
+I've been using Linux for my servers since 2020 and for my desktop since 2021.
+I've been researching technology policy and open-source software since 2021.

+Feel free to reach out! :)

 ## Projects
+<a href="https://libregalaxy.org/">**1) Libre Galaxy**</a>
+Making ethical technology accessible to all.
+A big WIP.

-<a href="https://southhollow.net/">**1) SouthHollow**</a>
+<a href="https://southhollow.net/">**2) SouthHollow**</a>

 I'm a co-owner, backend administrator, server creator and manager, and developer for the SouthHollow Minecraft server network.

-<a href="https://www.youtube.com/c/ItsMCBHere/">**2) ItsMCB YouTube Channel**</a>
+<a href="https://www.youtube.com/c/ItsMCBHere/">**3) My YouTube Channel**</a>

 I create videos to entertain and teach others about Linux and how to administer Minecraft servers.

-<a href="https://github.com/ItsMCB/VexelCore">**3) VexelCore**</a>
+<a href="https://github.com/ItsMCB/VexelCore">**4) VexelCore**</a>

 I maintain VexelCore: multiple APIs and a framework designed to simplify the development of Minecraft plugins and their workflows.

-<a href="https://discord.gg/QW2m6bYG4S">**4) Discord Community**</a>

-I own and maintain a Discord centered around the community I've built from my various projects.
+A big WIP.

 ## Technologies I've Used
 The following are technologies I've used in projects: